What a great way to eat broccoli. Cheap as chips all vege mid-week main course. Yeah!

 And here's an idea: serve with a fried egg on top!

 1 Peel potatoes and cut into large cubes.
-Cook in gently boiling salted water until just tender.
+Cook in gently boiling salted water, or steam, until just tender.
 Drain and leave to dry off in the steam.

 2 Trim broccoli and cut into florets.
 Include some of the stem as long as it is not too fibrous.
-Cook broccoli for about 5 minutes in a saucepan of gently boiling salted water, until crisp-tender.
+Cook broccoli in a saucepan of gently boiling salted water, or steam, for about 5 minutes, until crisp-tender.
 Drain, then dry off with paper towels.
 Chop roughly.

 3 Trim spring onions, slice then chop.
-Put spring onions in a bowl with salt, nutmeg, parsley, thyme or marjoram, egg and cheese.
+Put spring onions in a bowl with flaky sea salt, nutmeg, parsley, thyme or marjoram, egg and cheese.
 Add cooled potatoes and broccoli.
 Mix together, crushing the potatoes somewhat, but avoid turning the mixture into a mash.
 Shape into 16 cakes, but don’t fiddle with them – rough is good, and if they collapse a little during cooking, you’ll get more crispy bits!
 Chill for 1 hour.

-4 Heat 2 tablespoons oil in a large frying pan over medium-high heat.
+4 Heat 2 tablespoons oil in a large frying pan (skillet) over medium-high heat.
 Drop in 2 tablespoons of butter, and once it is sizzling, add half the cakes.
 Cook until a good golden colour on both sides, turning carefully with a spatula in one hand and a spoon in the other.
 Transfer to a plate.
 Cook remaining broccoli and potato cakes, adding more oil and butter if needed.